NOTE: The following Festival rules apply to the 2026 Festival.

 An accepted application is a commitment to participate in the Festival, and refunds will not be issued for cancellations.

-All artists, including both artists if accepted as partners, must exhibit and be present during the complete Festival, from 9 a.m. through 6 p.m. on Saturday, and from 10 a.m. through 5p.m. on Sunday.
+All artists, including both artists, if accepted as partners, must exhibit and be present during the complete Festival, from 9 a.m. through 6 p.m. on Saturday, and from 10 a.m. through 5 p.m. on Sunday.
 Artists who fail to follow this rule will be ineligible for prizes and may be denied admission to future Festivals.

 Only accepted artists may exhibit works within their assigned booths.
 Subletting booth space is prohibited.
 Artists can apply for double booths with fees adjusted accordingly.
-Artists can apply and display up to two media within a double booth space if the artist has applied and been accepted in both mediums.
+Artists can apply and display up to two media within a double booth space if the artist has applied and been accepted in both media.
 Artists shall only exhibit works typified by the images submitted with their application.
-Only one medium category may be exhibited in a booth.
+Only one medium category may be exhibited in a single booth.

 An artist may apply in multiple medium categories for different bodies of work.
 A separate application must be submitted (including its own set of images) and a separate application fee must be paid for each category.
 An artist may not apply multiple times in the same category.